thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <dt>Scriptability</dt>
 <dd>There are several enhancements to the <a href="{{ site.baseurl }}/admin/ts-cloud/scriptability.html">Scriptability</a> feature:
 <ul><li><strong>Support for selective and linked filters:</strong> You can now import, export, and update Pinboards with <a href="{{ site.baseurl }}/complex-search/linked-filters.html">linked</a> or <a href="{{ site.baseurl }}/complex-search/selective-filters.html">selective</a> filters.</li>
 <li><strong>Add tables and columns to an Embrace connection (GA):</strong> ThoughtSpot now allows you to use TML to edit tables created through <a href="{{ site.baseurl }}/admin/ts-cloud/embrace.html">Embrace</a>, and add columns and tables that already exist in the external database to the connection.
 This feature is now GA and on by default.
-Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/tml.html#syntax-tables">ThoughtSpot Modeling Language</a> and specify the <code>connection</code> information when adding tables or table columns to an Embrace connection.
+Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/tml.html#syntax-tables">ThoughtSpot Modeling Language</a> and specify the <code>connection</code> information when adding tables or table columns to an Embrace connection.</li>
 </ul>
 </dd></dlentry>